At The Light we believe the magic of the big screen is for everyone, and we strive to ensure our venues and programmes are accessible to all.

 Every screen is equipped with wheelchair and lift access.
 Our commitment to accessibility is reflected in our regular programme of adapted screenings, designed to suit all guests, whatever their needs.

-We regularly programme screenings for guests with sensory sensitivity.
+We regularly programme relaxed screenings for neuro-diverse audiences and those with sensory sensitivity.
 To make these screenings more comfortable, the sound is turned down and the lights are only dimmed, not turned off.
 Guests are welcome to move seats if they want and are welcome to bring in their own food.
-Our autism-friendly screenings are also ideal for those with other learning disabilities and for those who would prefer a more sensory-friendly environment.
+Our relaxed screenings are also ideal for youngsters and adults with learning disabilities and those who prefer a more sensory-friendly environment.

 Baby friendly screenings